RiccardoParrino/html-css-train/angular-slides/basic-js/basic-js.md

 - valueOf() convert an object to a primitive value: do it only if a natural representation of the object is possible
 - toJSON() serializes the object in a JSON file
 ---
-# Class and OOP: Comparison Methods
----
-# Class and OOP: Borrowing Methods
----
-# Class and OOP: Private State
----
-# Class and OOP: Constructor Overloading and Factory Methods
----
-# Class and OOP: Composition Versus Subclassing
----
-# Class and OOP: Class Hierarchies and Abstract Classes
----
 # Function
 ---
 # Function